kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 	1. read the [Visitor's Document](/about/visiting), and
     1. communicate with a resident, preferably a Volunteer or Member, before arriving.
 1. A Visitor implicitly accepts the Constitution and Collective Agreements.
-1. A Visitor is allowed to stay up to two consecutive nights.
-Before the third night, they need to gather informal agreement among the other residents to stay longer.
 1. A Visitor should be evaluated (§6.) as soon as possible after three weeks (21 days).
 At their evaluation they may request to—
   1. continue as a Visitor, or
   1. progress to Volunteer.